sdaza/sdaza.github.io/_posts/2025-11-30-statistical-power.md

 Let's consider a more complex example.
 The impact of the first and second variants on the control group varies as follows: `[0.01, 0.03]`, `[0.03, 0.05]`, `[0.03, 0.07]`.
-The sample sizes are equal for each group, but they increase linearly.
+The sample sizes are equal for each group, but they increase linearly in each iteration.
 We apply the `holm` correction.

 {% highlight python %}